 by Jackie Eldridge

-Motorcycle Safety and Awareness month is wrapping up.
+Motorcycle Safety and Awareness month are wrapping up.
 By now, if you’re like me, I am tired of reading the same five or ten safety tips from a myriad of sources.

 Don’t get me wrong; the safety messaging and its vast promotion across the country are a large part of what we need to push motorcycle safety to the forefront the other 11 months of the year.